NationalSecurityAgency/qgis-searchlayers-plugin/readme.md

 **Search Layers** specifies what layers will be in the search.

 * *&lt;All Layers&gt;* - All vector layers will be searched whether they are visible or not.
-* *&lt;Selected layers&gt;* - All the selected layers in the Layers panel will be searched wither they are visible or not.
+* *&lt;Selected layers&gt;* - All the selected layers in the Layers panel will be searched whether they are visible or not.
 * *&lt;Visible layers&gt;* - All visible layers will be searched.
 * *A specific layer* - Any of the vector layers in the QGIS project can be selected.
 When one is selected, then **Search Fields** will be enabled and by default *&lt;All Fields&gt;* will be displayed, but any field can be chosen from the layer and the search will only search on that layer and field.